 REALM-1 infrastructure will be developed and evaluated on ISS, with RFID hatch readers and antennas deployed in ISS Node 1, U.S. Laboratory, and Node 2.
 A ground-based CEP center will receive data from the ISS hatch readers and will provide operational intelligence that infers item locations.
 This effort is in collaboration with the ISS program payloads office and the ISS vehicle office, both of which provide cost sharing for development.
 In FY15, manufacturing of the hatch readers, known as EMBER (EMBEdded RFID Reader), began, along with resident software development.
 In parallel, the CEP center was established, and the CEP team, including a university partner, began tailoring prior CEP work to NASA’s REALM goals.
 The REALM Test Bed was utilized for testing CEP concepts of operation prior to the processing of ISS REALM-1 data in succeeding years.
 In FY16, the hatch readers, antennas, and RF cables were developed.
 REALM-1 was launched December 2016.
 Testing, evaluation, and advancement of the CEP will continue using the REALM Test Bed in advance of REALM-1 data downlinked from ISS.
-FY17 through FY19 are devoted to the 24-month ISS technology demonstration of REALM-1.
+FY17 through FY19 were devoted to the 24-month ISS technology demonstration of REALM-1.
 Multiple cycles of visiting vehicles, and the subsequent loading, off-loading, and translation of cargo through ISS will provide for thorough REALM-1 assessment.
 During this time, the CEP software will reside in a ground system and utilize the ISS REAM-1 data with crew activity data, inventory surveys, and imagery to improve the CEP location algorithms and evaluate the effectiveness of the hatch reader locations and ability to assess tagged item locations in non-REALM instrumented nodes.
 The REALM-1 system was considered sufficiently matured in FY19 and was transitioned to an operational ISS system midway through FY19, so that ISS became responsible for sustaining engineering of flight and ground REALM-1 assets.